An avid Premier League fan since he was 8. His hobby is to tape football matches and keenly follow players.

 He is a World Cup winner, won the Ballon d'or the same year, a European Cup winner, and numerous other accolades and trophies along the way.

-Charlton was one of the survivors of Munich air disaster and thereafter became the torch bearer for Manchester United as the club looked to get back on its feet and ensure that those pioneers who had lost their lives had not done so in vain.
+Charlton was one of the survivors of Munich air disaster.
+He became the torch bearer for Manchester United as the club looked to get back on its feet and ensure that those pioneers who had lost their lives had not done so in vain.

 Charlton formed a lethal attacking partnership with Dennis Law and George Best (aka the United Trinity).
 He played a monumental role in Manchester United's resurgence.